 Most singing approaches aren’t made for the Baritone voice

 This really was the most important thing I learned after so many years of taking both classical AND contemporary singing lessons myself – the reason it’s so hard for baritones like me to learn to sing is that most singing approaches weren’t designed for low voices.
-Placement and Middle Voice aren’t even something that need to be focussed on by most Tenors, but it’s an absolute cornerstone for a bassy voice – and when a coach with a higher voice type says ‘Sing in the masque’ it actually requires development over time in a baritone rather than ‘just do it’ like a higher voice type can.
+Placement and Middle Voice aren’t even something that need to be developed by most Tenors, but it’s an absolute cornerstone for a bass voice – and when a coach with a higher voice type says ‘Sing in the masque’, this is actually different to singing in correct placement.
+Placement requires you to LIMIT any excess frequencies that are occurring.

 As one of very few professional baritone singing coaches out there who not only understands the baritone singing range because i AM a baritone, my steps-based approach to breathing, resonance, vowels, placement and diction has been developed with my low voice in mind and really DOES work for any voice type.